"Licensed to write copy

 In the past decade, I've used my passion for digital photography to develop another emphasis in the consumer photo-gift and digital publishing industry, including consulting for an international network of photo retailers.

-Personally and professionally, I'm addicted to high-tech from gadgets to apps, and especially love to curate and connect on social media sources, such as Facebook, Twitter, Instagram, YouTube, Pinterest, LinkedIn and Google+ to name the top of the heap.
+Personally and professionally, I'm addicted to high-tech from gadgets to apps, and especially love to curate and connect on social media sources, such as Facebook and the like.
+"Like!"
+Ha, get it?

 A FUTURE TOGETHER?